alerasan/dw_project_template/README.md

 Simply add (or ever symlink) your projects to examples folder and decawave driver folder to root folder

-You main.c may contain code like this after initialization, but before scheduling:
+You main.c may contain code like this.

+After initialization, but before scheduling:

 `